sheehan/closure-templates-resources/README.md

       </table>
     {/template}

-The templates are then available as JavaScript functions on the namespace object.
-You can invoke the template from JavaScript like this:
+You can invoke the template from JavaScript using the namespace and the template name like this:

     var html = grails.views.task.show({name:'Pay bills', dateDue: '11/11/2011'});

-The html can then be inserted into the DOM:
+The resulting html can then be inserted into the DOM:

     document.getElementById('myContainer').innerHTML = html;